AuDigitalHealth/ci-medicare-records/input/intro-notes/StructureDefinition-vaccine-serial-number-1-intro.md

-This extension applies to the Immunization resource and is used to represent the serial number of the vial of vaccine.

 ### Usage scenarios
 The following are the usage scenarios expected:
 * An individual’s Australian Immunisation Register record is uploaded to the My Health Record system from a Medicare repository